dougbutner/web-4/README.md

 > Additionally, a **community level** may be added within cities to further add accuracy and usefulness.

-Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes global systems easily storable in a relational database or other data structure, and is understood by local people, governments, etc.
+Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc.

 For the purpose of any geo-social system, **geographic association with each actor** must be defined.